 I see only one: you don’t have direct control over the content on which you will automatically engage with… Because you get likes and comments from other members of the group, who are other users like you.
 So you will also automatically engage on content.

 Since an engagement is likely to make a poststand out in the news feed of your acquaintances (in the form of “Philip commented on Gerard’s post…”), this element can make some users feel uneasy.

 But don’t worry, there are several solutions for that.
 We’ll come back to that later in this article.

 Likes-only pods, comments-only pods or both?

 There are several types of pods, depending on what they accept and value.

-There are 3 main categories (even if we can include in addition the notion of sharing which is more marginal):
+There are 3 main categories (we can of course also include the notion of sharing, but this is more marginal):